aisingapore/ai-practitioner-handbook/book/6-modelling/evaluating-timeseries.md

 ## Case Study

-The ground truth and model prediction values for Company A’s newly built Time-Series Anomaly Detection model are as follows:
+Company A is attempting to build an Anomaly Detection model to predict any machinery failures.
+The ground truth and model prediction values for their model are as follows:

 |              | T = 0 | T = 1 | T = 2 | T = 3 | T = 4 | T = 5 | T = 6 | T = 7 |
 |--------------|------ |------ |------ |------ |------ |------ |------ |------ |